 We also organise an exciting social programme which you are invited to take part in.
-We offer a number of day trips to interesting places around Wales and the UK and on-campus parties to welcome new international students.
-We organise the annual Clobal Week event, when the university hosts a range of events to celebrate the many cultures from around the world which are represented on campus.
+We offer a number of day trips to interesting places around Wales and the UK as well as on-campus parties to welcome new international students to Cardiff Met.
+We organise the annual Global Week event, when the university hosts a range of events to celebrate the many cultures from around the world which are represented on campus.
 You are invited to join us in these events, which are always great fun.
 Please come to see us at the International Student Advice Centre to find out more!